lab1092/blender-manual_ja/manual/modeling/meshes/editing/edges.rst

 of edges (i.e. the selection must make sense, see below.)

 Even:kbd:`E`
    Forces the edge loop to match the shape of the adjacent edge loop.
 You can flip to the opposite vertex using :kbd:`F`.
-Use :kbd:`Alt-wheel` to change the control edge.
+Use :kbd:`Alt-Wheel` to change the control edge.
 Flip :kbd:`F`
    When Even mode is active, this flips between the two adjacent edge loops the active edge loop will match

-:kbd:`lmb` confirms the tool, and :kbd:`rmb` or :kbd:`Esc` cancels.
+:kbd:`LMB` confirms the tool, and :kbd:`RMB` or :kbd:`Esc` cancels.

 This tool has a factor,
-which is displayed in the 3D View footer and in the :guilabel:`Tool Shelf` (after confirmation).
+which is displayed in the 3D View footer and in the *Tool Shelf* (after confirmation).
 A numerical value between ``-1`` and ``1`` can be entered for precision.

-In *Proportional* mode, :kbd:`wheel`, or :kbd:`←` and :kbd:`→` changes the selected edge for calculating a proportion.
+In *Proportional* mode, :kbd:`Wheel`, or :kbd:`←` and :kbd:`→` changes the selected edge for calculating a proportion.
 Unlike *Percentage* mode, *Proportional*

-Holding :kbd:`ctrl` or :kbd:`shift` control the precision of the sliding.
+Holding :kbd:`Ctrl` or :kbd:`Shift` control the precision of the sliding.
-:kbd:`ctrl` snaps movement to 10% steps per move and :kbd:`shift` snaps movement to 1% steps.
+:kbd:`Ctrl` snaps movement to 10% steps per move and :kbd:`Shift` snaps movement to 1% steps.
 The default is 5% steps per move.